Online Resources for Medical Assistant Students

 The continued growth of quality distance education programs at the college level has carried over to the medical assisting field.
 Today, students have access to medical assistant degrees, diplomas, and certificates through fully-online and partially-online formatted programs.
 For many students, pursuing a medical assistant credential online will be their first venture into the virtual learning environment, bringing with it its own challenges.
 Fortunately, the increasing popularity of online education has brought with it a wealth of helpful resources for online students.
 Below are six resources that support current and prospective medical assistant students in making a successful transition to online learning, finding ways to pay for school, and preparing for professional certification.

 The first step in earning your online medical assistant credential is finding the right online program.
-This EduMed guide is designed to help you do just that, starting with a list of the best online medical assistant programs for 2020.
+This EduMed guide is designed to help you do just that, starting with a list of the best online medical assistant programs.
 You’ll also find information on the types of online programs available, what you can expect to learn in your program, financing you program, and more.

 • Online Certification for Medical Assistants